 • weakness;

-• difficulty in coordinating movements (unsteadiness of gait, awkwardness with purposeful actions).
+• difficulty coordinating movements (unsteadiness of gait, awkwardness during purposeful actions).

-They are associated with dehydration, blood loss, impaired vascular tone, and the inhibitory effect of drugs for anesthesia on the brain.
+They are associated with dehydration, blood loss, impaired vascular tone, and the inhibitory effect of anesthesia drugs on brain function.
 As a rule, such signs disappear within 2-4 days.

 A more significant impairment is postoperative cognitive dysfunction.
-It can manifest itself both in the first days and 2-3 months after general anesthesia.
+It can appear both in the first days and 2-3 months after general anesthesia.
 Patients complain that it is difficult to find the right word, remember information, fatigue quickly occurs during mental stress, and it is difficult to concentrate.

-Memory and learning can decrease by 10-20%.
-Over time, the symptoms may improve, but in some patients without medical therapy, they get worse.
+Memory and learning ability may decrease by 10-20%.
+Symptoms may subside over time, but some patients drug therapy they are intensifying.

-The causes of this complication may be cerebral ischemia due to a decrease in blood pressure during the surgical intervention, disruption of the interaction of neurons under the influence of drugs and their partial destruction.
-It is possible that the stimulation of the immune response and the inflammatory process during a long or extensive operation, as well as insufficient pain relief, damage brain cells.
+The causes of this complication may be cerebral ischemia due to a decrease in blood pressure during surgery, disruption of the interaction of neurons under the influence of drugs and their partial destruction.
+It is possible that stimulation of the immune response and inflammatory process with prolonged or extensive surgery, as well as insufficient pain relief, damage brain cells.

 Insufficient nutrition of the brain at the cellular level, which is not quickly corrected, can provoke hallucinations, problems with attention and memory.

-If the brain was injured before the use of general anesthesia, then it is impossible to predict the consequences of the influence of drugs.
+If the brain was injured before general anesthesia was used, then it is impossible to predict the consequences of the drugs.

 • neuroprotectors – Mexidol, Nimotop;